28-Year-Old Center – Columbus Blue Jackets

 Zac Dalpe Contract Information:

-Signed a one-year, two-way contract with the Hurricanes in July of 2013.
+Signed a two-year, two-way contract extension with the Blue Jackets in June 2017.

 To instantly reveal our fantasy analysis of every player – including Zac Dalpe – simply subscribe now.